|

 Can you see a fundamental problem in this approach right there?

-The agent sees me as being Extra material, as taking 5 steps backwards in my career.
+The agent sees me as being Extra material, as taking 3 steps backwards in my career.
 In fact being an Extra is a step I purposely skipped at the start of my career, I have never played an Extra.
 To suggest this as a possibility is slightly insulting to all the work and time I have put into my career.
+So why does this new agent think I am interested in an Extras role?

 One reason is that many people are desperate for money or a movie part, even a small one and he may just have assumed that I was like the majority.

-The second reason could be that he does not have the confidence or experience to know how to go about positioning me correctly.
+The second reason could be that he does not have the confidence or experience to know how to go about positioning me correctly, or maybe he just thinks the more people he places the more commission he gets.
+Consider the difference in these two approaches for an action movie where the character roles are all fighters:

 1. The casting agent calls and my agent sends in my photos and biog in a big pile with everyone elses with no special attention drawn to it, with instructions to submit the talent to all available roles (character and Extra roles)

-Do you see how your agents introduction can make or break you?
+Do you see how your agents introduction can make or break you as an actor?
 Regardless of how good you are.
 Can you also see the first impressions difference.
 In marketing this is called positioning.

 By making me out to be a special product, a unique and irreplacable character that will bring value to the movie it gives me credibility.
 By positioning me as a valuable addition to the movie instantly we start from a position of strength in negotiations.
 No longer are we grovelling and hoping to "please pick me for your movie" we are getting the Producer interested in me so that they want me in their movie.